-If an accident or injury occurs on campus or at a College event the persons involved should complete an "Accident/Incident Form."
+If an accident or injury occurs on campus or at a College event the persons involved should complete an "Accident/Incident Form" with a campus security officer.

 Civil disturbance

 A civil disturbance is any set of circumstances that, in the judgment of the Administration, is or is likely to cause a disruption of normal college activities and would potentially jeopardize the safety of students, faculty or staff.